GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 anchors <- FindIntegrationAnchors(object.list = metacell.objs,
                                        anchor.features = features,
                                        reduction = "rpca",
-                                       reference = c(1,2,5), #,9,11 the 5 biggest datasets (in term of metacell number) are used as reference dims = 1:30)
+                                       reference = ref.index, # the 5 biggest datasets (in term of metacell number) are used as reference dims = 1:30)

 remove(metacell.objs) # We don't need the object list anymore gc()

-combined.mc <- IntegrateData(anchorset = anchors,k.weight = 50) # we have to update the k.weight parameters because the smallest dataset contain less than 100 metacells
+combined.mc <- IntegrateData(anchorset = anchors,k.weight = 40) # we have to update the k.weight parameters because the smallest dataset contain less than 100 metacells
 ```

 Check the obtained object.